NewsFront (website): Leadership and origin

 NewsFront is published by Mediagroup Newsfront LLC, headquartered in Bakhchysarai in central Crimea, registered to the home address of local council member Konstantin Knyrik.
 In addition to running NewsFront, Knyrik is head of the Crimean branch of the pro-Putin political party Rodina.
 The co-owner with Knyrik is Mikhail Sinelin, a Russian businessman who was formerly a Kremlin official.
 Both had an equal 50% share.
 As of 2022 as the owners of Mediagroup Newsfront LLC are listed Knyrik (50%) and Yulia Lozanova (50%), Lozanova is supposedly the wife of Sinelin.

 NewsFront was established in March 2014 when, during the Russian invasion of Crimea, Knyrik with a group of masked gunmen broke into the headquarters of the Crimean Center for Investigative Journalism and took over its resources.

 In April 2015, the Media Group News Front company registered NewsFront.info as a private news agency.

 In 2018, Knyrik told an interviewer that his goal was "an alternative source of information for people in Europe and the U.S." to counteract "this bullshit published by the mainstream media in the West."
 With NewsFront, he claimed that he was fighting an "information war" that had been started by Western nations unfairly attacking Russia.

-Knyrik has been sanctioned by the Ukraine in 2020, followed by the European Union, United States, Australia and Switzerland in 2022.
+Knyrik has been sanctioned by Ukraine in 2020, followed by the European Union, United States, Australia and Switzerland in 2022.
 Sinelin has been sanctioned by the United States, Ukraine and Australia in 2022.
 Mediagroup Newsfront LLC has been sanctioned by the United States in 2021, followed by Ukraine, Australia and Japan in 2022.